autowarefoundation/autoware/ros/src/computing/planning/motion/packages/waypoint_maker/README.md

 1. Overview

+  * waypoint_loader
     - Convert waypoints.csv to ROS message type.
     - Correspond to the above 3 types of csv.
+  * waypoint_replanner
     - Adjust waypoints offline (resample and replan velocity)
-    - Save waypoints.csv as ver3 format.

 1. How to use

   * How to start
     - At `Computing`->`waypoint_loader`:
-      - Check app->`disable_decision_maker`.
+      - Check app->`load csv`.
-        If you want to use `decision_maker`, switch to false.
+        If you want to load csv_files, switch to true.
-        Otherwise switch to true.
+        Otherwise switch to false.
       - Check `waypoint_loader` and start.
   * Idea of velocity replanning
     - The velocity plan is based on the following idea.